-A. Program Development, Delivery and Integration
+A. Program Development, Delivery, and Integration

-- 1. The program of study, including the academic and clinical components, is competency based.
+1. The program of study, including the academic and clinical components, is competency based.
 A naturopathic medicine program clearly articulates the required competencies/learning outcomes of individual courses, consistent with its program mission and program outcomes, which it considers necessary for a student to graduate as a competent doctor of naturopathic medicine.
-The program also incorporates any competencies formally adopted by CNME. - 2.
-A naturopathic medicine program is typically presented in a quarter, trimester or semester format over a minimum time period of four calendar years.
-While a diversity of instructional methods may be used in the delivery of the program, the majority of the program is residential and the clinical internship portion of the program is entirely residential.
+The program also incorporates any competencies formally adopted by CNME.

+- 2. A naturopathic medicine program is typically presented in a quarter, trimester, or semester format over a minimum time period of four calendar years (or the equivalent).
+While a diversity of instructional methods may be used in the delivery of the program, the majority of the program is residential ("residential" in this context refers to academic and clinical experiences where students and faculty are in-person at the school campus or at a school-affiliated site.
 Including clinical education, a naturopathic medicine program requires a minimum of 4,100 clock hours.
-Assignment of credits is consistent with accepted practices in higher education.

-- 3. The program supports students in establishing a community of learning, and there is frequent and meaningful interaction between faculty and students, and among students, including in the context of courses that utilize information and communication technology. - 4.
+Assignment of credits is consistent with accepted practices in higher education. - 3.
+The program supports students in establishing a community of learning, and there is frequent and meaningful interaction between faculty and students, and among students, including in the context of courses that utilize information and communication technology. - 4.
 Should the institution enter into an articulation agreement with another institution for the delivery of a portion of the program, the content, delivery mechanisms, and evaluation of student learning for that portion of the program must comply with the CNME standards. - 5.
 A syllabus must be prepared for each course or major unit of instruction, distributed to each student in the course, and maintained in the program's records.
 The syllabus must contain the following information: - a.
 The purpose of the course - b.
 The learning outcomes of the course in specific terms, and the educational competencies to be attained - c.
 An outline of the content of the course and laboratory instruction in enough detail to permit the student to see its full scope - d.
 The method(s) of instruction and student evaluation - e.
 The requirements of the course with important dates (e.g., papers, projects, examinations) - f.
 The type of grading system used - g.
 The required and recommended reading - 6.
 The instructional methods and policies reflect the program's mission and outcomes, as well as the specific learning outcomes/competencies of individual courses.
 The program utilizes diverse instructional methods, such as in-person lecture, practical lab, web-enhanced activity, blended/hybrid courses, etc. - 7.
 Academic and clinical education components are carefully coordinated and integrated, and are mutually reinforcing.
 The program allows for a graduated progression in the student's development of knowledge, skills, attitudes and behaviors, and fosters the student's consequent ability to manage increasingly complex clinical knowledge and patient cases. - 8.
 Naturopathic principles, philosophy, and clinical theory and practice are integrated throughout the entire program, including the following Principles of Naturopathic Medicine, as adopted by the American Association of Naturopathic Physicians (AANP) and the Canadian Association of Naturopathic Doctors (CAND): - The healing power of nature - First do no harm - Identify and treat the cause - Doctor as teacher - Treat the whole person - Disease prevention and health promotion - 9.
 The program must establish and publish course prerequisites, and ensure that prerequisites are followed.